gvwilson/thirdbit/src/fiction/still-book/index.md

 away, she heard Pirouette say, "See?
 I *told* you so!"

 There was a place in the schoolyard where generations of young puppets had gone to be left alone.
-It wasn't an official place---there were no lines around it, and there was no sign.
+It wasn't an official place—there were no lines around it, and there was no sign.
 I just happened to be right beneath the staff room window.
 You couldn't play loud games there, or make jokes about the teachers, or swear, but you couldn't be bullied or